cyberiku/Kali-Linux-Config-Script/README.md

 	3. Create a Reports folder to add the report for the machines.
 	4. Create an Exploits folder for Exploit files.
 	5. Create a Shared Folder to share files with teh host.
+	6. Create a VPN folder and inside create a HTB-VPN Folder.

-2. Create you mot useful Aliases.
+2. Create you most uselful aliases
-	1. Create teh ss alias for searchploit
+	1. Create the  alias for searchploit
 	2. Create the ssx alias for adding option to searchsploit
 	3. Create your l alias for your ls -la
 	4. Create your webup to setup your python http server on port 80